 Long poles have made fishing for silverfish much easier on some of our slower-moving rivers.

 A lot of anglers miss out on good chub catches in deep water by setting the rig too deep and not feeding frequently enough.
-You can make some really big hauls by fishing just 3ft to 4ft deep in 12ft of water with a ‘wag and mag’attack, but only if you keep the feed going in to get the fish competing.
+You can have some really big hauls by fishing just 3ft to 4ft deep in 12ft of water with a ‘wag and mag’ attack, but only if you keep the feed going in to get the fish competing.
 A small pouchful every 20 seconds is ample, and to really boost your chances, feed a swim for 15-20 minutes like this before casting out.

 CHECK OUT THESE GREAT VENUES FOR CHUB FISHING ON THE FLOAT.

-Floatfishing for barbel is so exciting, and if you’ve never done it, you’re seriously missing out.
+Float fishing for barbel is so exciting, and if you’ve never done it, you’re seriously missing out.
 Keep things simple and use 6lb-8lb mainlines, big, thick wagglers or Avon floats and strong hooks in sizes 10 to 14.
 A bunch of maggots fished over a loosefeed of casters and hemp will soon get fish feeding.
 Try to find swims from 4ft-6ft deep and there’s a good chance barbel will be present.

 While they don’t fight as hard as barbel, big river bream can still pull your string pretty well, and there’s no better way to target them than with a groundbait feeder.
 It’s possible to put together some huge weights when there’s colour in the water.
 Use casters and chopped worms through the feeder with worms on the hook.